LASER-UMASS/CausalTesting_ICSE20/README.md

 3. Clone this repository.
 4. Download [defects4j](https://github.com/rjust/defects4j) into the Holmes directory.**

 ** **Note: The version of Holmes in this repo only works with projects in the Defects4J benchmark.
-We are currently working on an implementation that is able to run on any JUnit test within the Eclipse IDE in the main [Holmes repository](https://github.com/brittjay0104/FuzzyDriverPlugin).**
+We are currently working on an implementation that is able to run on any JUnit test within the Eclipse IDE.**

 ## How to run Holmes